-The Travel Plan 2019-2021 is coming soon!
+The Travel Plan 2019-2021 is live!
 The Plan will help us to achieve our strategic aim to foster a student and staff body where sustainable travel is the norm, enhancing the connectivity of our institution while reducing the associated negative impacts of travel such as congestion, carbon emissions and air pollution.

 The University has adopted the UN definition of Sustainable Travel:

 “The provision of services and infrastructure for the mobility of people and goods – advancing economic and social development to benefit today’s and future generations – in a manner that is safe, affordable, accessible, efficient, and resilient, while minimizing carbon and other emissions and environmental impacts.”

 UN Independent High-Level Advisory Group on Sustainable Transport.

 We manage our travel impacts across four key strands:

 - Business travel

 Decarbonising transport is an important part of the UK’s commitment to achieving net zero carbon emissions by 2050, which the government has committed to after recommendations from the Committee on Climate Change (www.theccc.org.uk).

 The University has committed to preparing our next Climate Plan and sustainability strategy with a view to securing a net-zero carbon footprint by 2030 (twenty years earlier than the IPCC recommends).
 The University recognises that it can support this trajectory by decarbonising its travel impacts and influencing change in the wider city, for example the Clean Air Charging Zone and Connecting Leeds infrastructure improvements package.